buildbot/buildbot/master/docs/manual/configuration/report_generators/formatter.rst

 ``subject_filename``
     This is the name of the file in the ``template_dir`` directory that contains the content of the subject of the mail.
+    This argument is deprecated, please supply message templates as ``subject`` directly.

 ``subject``
     Alternatively, this is the content of the subject of the mail as string.